 Roofs - It is unsafe for students to be on roofs and therefore prohibited.

-Smoking – Smoking or the burning of any type of pipe, cigar, cigarette or similar product is prohibited in all campus buildings including residence halls and houses and their stairwells, porches or garages.
+Smoking – Smoking or the burning of any type of pipe, cigar, cigarette, or similar product, legal or illegal, is prohibited in all campus buildings including residence halls and houses and their stairwells, porches or garages.
 Smoking is also prohibited within 50 feet (approximately 20 paces) of all campus buildings, including residences.

 The presence of ash-filled ash trays and/or hookahs and water pipes will be considered proof of smoking in rooms and will be reported to Security and the Dean of Students Office.
 Water pipes and hookahs will be confiscated.

-- First violation will result in a warning and/or a fine of $50.00.
+- First violation will result in a warning.

 - Third violation will result in being moved to a different building on campus and a mandatory meeting with the Alcohol, Tobacco, and Other Drug Counselor.